"[Quote pending sign-off — Ohme. The shape of it: every account finally got attention, and the book grew because of it.]"

 Founder · Ohme

 "[Quote pending sign-off — Heartwood.
-The shape of it: 100+ new doors opened without a single new hire.]"
+The shape of it: their existing book grew steadily without a single new hire.]"

 [Founder name]